near/docs/docs/2.build/5.primitives/oracles.md

 A CLI-based approach can also be taken for interacting with Pyth prices, see the [update.sh](https://github.com/pyth-network/pyth-crosschain/blob/main/target_chains/near/scripts/update.sh) example script in the repository to see how to pull prices with the official NEAR cli.

-## Contract Addresses

-Developers will need the address of the Pyth price feed contract on their blockchain in order to use Pyth.
-Please consult [Near Contract Addresses](https://docs.pyth.network/price-feeds/contract-addresses/near) to find the address for your blockchain.